serhioms/FastFlow/README.md

 So far flow based on LMax Disruptor 3-5 times faster then Fast Flow or High Order implementation.
 More over High Order implementation slightly faster then Fast Flow!?
 Why so?
 There is a reason behind - there is no any blocking synchronization in [this flow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/perfomance/PerfomanceDFlows.java) because no parallel task in it!

 ## Usage
-Since fast flow is not published in any maven repository you can [download latest jar](https://github.com/serhioms/FastFlow/tree/master/distribution/fast-flow-8.0.1.jar) and include it in your project or use source code as is.
+Since fast flow is not published in any maven repository you can [download latest jar](https://github.com/serhioms/FastFlow/tree/master/distribution/fast-flow-8.0.1.jar) or use source code as is.

 License is [MIT](https://github.com/serhioms/FastFlow/blob/master/LICENSE)